 At what point, as William Dean Howells put it, does a businessman start “his evolution from grub to beetle?”
-It began for Charles Howard Guild on September 14, 1901, when William McKinley died of gunshot wounds and Theodore Roosevelt was sworn in as President.
+It began for many on September 14, 1901, when William McKinley died of a gunshot wound and Theodore Roosevelt was sworn in as President.

-There was no immediate impact on Guild, a failed Boston advertising agent who now brokered mailing lists, in the form of used letters, in New York.
+There was no immediate impact on Guild, a failed Boston advertising agent who now brokered mailing lists in the form of used letters.
 He worked mostly for patent medicine sellers and other commercial riffraff.

 Americans, Adams wrote, would that year spend $75 million on patent medicines, and “swallow huge quantities of alcohol, an appalling amount of opiates and narcotics, a wide assortment of varied drugs ranging from powerful and dangerous heart depressants to insidious liver stimulants; and, far in excess of all other ingredients, undiluted fraud.”

 Woe to the innocents who wrote to patent medicine firms, Adams continued in the fifth article in the series in 1906.
 “The reply will be marked, in conspicuous letters, ‘Strictly confidential,’ even in some cases, ‘Sacredly confidential.’”
 But these letters were sold through brokers, and packaged by disease.

 “One of the largest of these letter-brokers is the Guild Company of 132 Nassau street, New York.
 Guild’s brochure, the ‘printable part,’ offered Dyspepsia Letters, Narcotic Letters, Heart Letters, Kidney Letters and Obesity Letters and Stomach Trouble and Deaf Letters,” Adams went on.